Quick Answer: ADAS Validation And Automotive AI Quality Control

 | Drift and field incidents | Whether production data is moving away from validation assumptions | Trigger retraining, threshold review, or pilot narrowing |

-A Practical Pilot Roadmap
+A Practical 90-Day Pilot Roadmap

-Do not start with a broad "validate all automotive AI" program.
+Do not start with a broad validate-all-automotive-AI program.
 Start with one bounded workflow: one ADAS perception feature, one manufacturing defect class, one camera station, one telemetry-assisted diagnostic workflow, or one model-assisted quality review queue.

 | Phase | Focus | Deliverable |